 It's important to note that you must begin thinking about the implications of a home inspection well before the actual inspection.
 But one of the first questions you may have is: Who picks up the cost of home inspection, the buyer or seller?
 Here's our comprehensive guide on what you need to know about who pays for a home inspection.

 Generally, the home buyer pays for the cost of a home inspection, which should be undertaken as soon as an offer for a home is accepted by the seller.
-It can range anywhere from $300 to about $500.
-The overall cost is determined by the location and size of the property.
+The overall cost can range from $300 to $500, determined by the location and size of the property.

 Ultimately, you must remember that you are negotiating to buy a home.
 That means you can put anything on the table when it comes to bargaining.
 That can include asking the seller to pay for the home inspection, if it comes out favorably and you end up buying the property.

-Sellers may also include the cost of the home inspection as part of the overall closing costs.
-After all, if the seller believes that his or her property is up to code and the standards of most buyers, he or she will want to make the final sale as easy as possible for potential buyers.
+Sellers may also get an inspection before they list or include the cost of the home inspection as part of the overall closing costs.
+After all, if the seller believes that their property is up to code and the standards of most buyers, they will want to make the final sale as easy as possible for potential buyers.

 Your offer for the home you want to buy should include a dollar amount (a limit) that you are willing to pay for repairs.
 This way, if a home inspector finds major repairs are needed and they go beyond what you had noted in your offer, you have some options.
 At this point, you can choose to negotiate a new price for the property with the homeowner, take on the total or partial costs of repairs, or walk away from the negotiation and look for a new home.